HSBC

 It addresses a wide range of issues such as touchscreens, small screen sizes, different input modalities (including speech and 3D touch enabled by pressure sensors), device use in different settings like bright sunlight, and more.

-For example, a blind person uses VoiceOver on iOS to interact with a mobile phone, providing a layer of audio feedback that helps the user navigate between and within apps (this feature also reads the content on the screen).
-On the other hand, a hearing impaired person uses Live Transcribe on Android to have conversations easily thanks to instant speech-to-text captions.
+For example, a blind person uses VoiceOver on iOS to interact with a mobile phone while a hearing impaired person uses Live Transcribe on Android to have conversations through instant speech-to-text captions.

 • ios-accessibility-website